‘Bus Driver from Heaven’ Rescued Young Children from Camp Fire

 Hours later, parents and children were reunited.
 McKay said Davis’ husband hugged him so hard, he “damned near lifted me off the ground.”

-The Camp Fire is now the deadliest and most destructive fire in California history, killing 77 people and leaving more than 1,200 people still unaccounted for.
-The blaze had seared more than 150,000 acres as of Sunday evening, and was 65 percent contained.
+The Camp Fire is now the deadliest and most destructive fire in California history, killing 76 people and leaving more than 1,200 people still unaccounted for.
+The blaze had seared more than 149,000 acres as of Sunday morning, and was 60% contained.

 Recounting their escape on Sunday, McKay was modest.
 Safety is an important part of a bus driver’s role, he said, and he must have paid attention to those classes.